meyespy/numberrangesummarizer/README.md

 * ASSUMPTION 1:
   * only use quotes for hardcoded variables/params
-  * command inputs should not contain quotes
+  * command inputs should not contain quotes unless a blank alone is being inputed

 * ASSUMPTION 2: